The One Thing You Can’t Afford to Blow Off

 I have lots of friends who are entrepreneurs.
-Some of us have day jobs as well, others are making a full-time living in their businesses.
+Some have day jobs as well, others are making a full-time living in their businesses.
 Some think they “aren’t really entrepreneurs” because they run schools or nonprofits.

 Some are successful and some are struggling, but we’ve all got one thing in common.
 We’ve maxed out our personal resources.
 Not our checkbooks or credit cards (although sometimes those too), but our creativity, our time, and our productive energy.